Bongo (antelope): Distribution and habitat

-Bongos are found in tropical jungles with dense undergrowth up to an altitude of 4000 m in Central Africa, with isolated populations in Kenya, and these West African countries: Cameroon, the Central African Republic, the Republic of the Congo, the Democratic Republic of the Congo, the Ivory Coast, Equatorial Guinea, Gabon, Ghana, Guinea, Liberia, Sierra Leone, and South Sudan.
+Bongos are found in tropical jungles with dense undergrowth up to an altitude of 4000 m in Central Africa, with isolated populations in Kenya, and these West African countries: Cameroon, the Central African Republic, the Republic of the Congo, the Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Guinea, Liberia, Sierra Leone, and South Sudan.

 A bongo drinks from a swamp.

 Historically, bongos are found in three disjunct parts of Africa: East, Central, and West.
 Today, all three populations' ranges have shrunk in size due to habitat loss for agriculture and uncontrolled timber cutting, as well as hunting for meat.

-Bongos favour disturbed forest mosaics that provide fresh, low-level green vegetation.
+Bongos favour disturbed forest mosaics that provide fresh, low-level, green vegetation.
 Such habitats may be promoted by heavy browsing by elephants, fires, flooding, tree-felling (natural or by logging), and fallowing.
 Mass bamboo die-off provides ideal habitat in East Africa.
 They can live in bamboo forests.